How to use dishwasher tablets

 However, if you’ve never used a detergent tablet, don’t fret!
 It’s pretty easy, simply follow these steps:

-- Remove the tablet from the package (most tablets come individually wrapped in a plastic bag).
-If the tablet is wrapped in a plastic bag, remove that too.
+- Remove the tablet from the package (most tablets come wrapped in a water-soluble film, if thats the case, you dont have to!)

 - Place the unwrapped tablet in the main dishwasher detergent dispenser and close it.
 This is extremely important: use only one tablet.
 No matter how dirty your dishes are using more than one tablet will not make them “cleaner” but will instead probably flood your dishwasher and kitchen.